konstantint/python-boilerplate-template/README.rst

   * `buildout <http://www.buildout.org/>`_ for managing development tools or developing multiple-package projects
   * Usage of the `Travis-CI <https://travis-ci.org/>`_ continuous integration service.

+Note that the same template is available for use with `cookiecutter <http://pydanny.com/cookie-project-templates-made-easy.html>`_ via `this repository <https://github.com/konstantint/cookiecutter-python-boilerplate>`_.

 Installation
 ------------